ErkanCicek/ProjectColor/README.md

 * Copy the rgb value with: ALT + Z
 * Copy the hexcode with: ALT + C
-* Most importantly: ALT + X to get the color you want
+* Most importatly: ALT + X to get the color you want